RichardBradley/liquibase.github.com/development/code_org.md

 All Liquibase code is accessible from [github.com/liquibase](http://github.com/liquibase).

 The [github.com/liquibase/liquibase](http://github.com/liquibase/liquibase) repository contains the core Liquibase library.
-This includes
+This includes:

 * Code for supported Databases
 * Standard Change/Refactoring code
 * Code for running Liquibase through the command prompt, Ant, Maven, a servlet container, and Spring.